Dog Treats Causing Salmonella: Humans Getting Sick

 In some very serious cases, victims could experience joint swelling, or quite possibly swelling in the eyes or in urinary or reproductive organs.
 Some cases of salmonella can also be life-threatening.
 There are no reports on whether dogs have become ill with salmonella infection to date.

 The lesson to be learned here is to always wash your hands after coming in contact with pet food or treats.
 If you suspect you may have a salmonella infection, see a doctor immediately.
-If you believe you may have contracted it from contaminated pet food, contact the Food Poisoning Injury Lawyers at Hill Law Firm immediately, in order to preserve evidence and your rights.
+If you believe you may have contracted it from contaminated pet food, contact the Food Poisoning Injury Lawyer at Hill Law Firm immediately, in order to preserve evidence and your rights.